ezell38/DroneInTheSky_Elias_Asher/README.md

 Week 5(2/6): Coding. </br>
 Week 6(2/13): Coding. </br>
 Week 7(2/20): Test finalized code with bread board. </br>
-Week 8(2/27): Sodder the board with finalized components and assemble with attachment. </br> Week 9(3/3): Combine all components into full project for testing. </br>
+Week 8(2/27): Solder the board with finalized components and assemble with attachment. </br> Week 9(3/3): Combine all components into full project for testing. </br>
 Week 10(3/10): First Prototype test of flight with all components.
 Logging location. </br>